-561 4.3.2 Risk Assessment Redirect Module
+4.3.2 Risk Assessment Redirect Module

-- The risk assessment redirect module is hosted by the Magento server and provides risk and authentication analysis information related to the returning purchaser's shopping transaction activities to the risk engine.
-Risk engine decisions are then communicated back to the Magento server through the risk assessment redirect module. - 566 Based upon an analysis performed by the risk engine, the risk assessment redirect module then directs - the Magento server to allow the returning purchaser to use their customer ID and password for - 568 lower-risk transactions, and then requires the returning purchaser to also successfully present their - 569 FIDO U2F authenticator to complete their shopping transaction.
-The risk assessment redirect module - 570 can also provide the Magento server with a request to suspend the transaction in cases where the risk - 571 engine identifies the transaction as exceeding risk thresholds.
+The risk assessment redirect module is hosted by the Magento server and provides risk and authentication analysis information related to the returning purchaser's shopping-transaction activities to the risk engine.
+Risk engine decisions are then communicated back to the Magento server through the risk assessment redirect module.

+Based upon an analysis performed by the risk engine, the risk assessment redirect module then directs the Magento server to allow the returning purchaser to use their customer ID and password for lower-risk transactions, and then requires the returning purchaser to also successfully present their FIDO U2F authenticator to complete their shopping transaction.

+Optionally at the retailer's discretion, and with additional programming of the risk assessment redirect module, the transaction can be suspended when the risk engine identifies the transaction as exceeding particular risk thresholds.

-572 4.4 Process Flows
+4.4 Process Flows

-- 573 The following process flows show the sequence of events taking place as a returning purchaser - 574 completes an online purchase by using the cost threshold or risk engine example implementations.
+The following process flows show the sequence of events taking place as a returning purchaser completes an online purchase by using the cost threshold or risk engine example implementation.

-575 4.4.1 Cost Threshold Process Flow
+4.4.1 Cost Threshold Process Flow

-576 Figure 4-3 shows the process flow as a returning purchaser browses to the shopping site and enters 577 their customer ID and password, and as, upon checkout, the Risk Assessment Module makes a decision 578 to either require (box surrounded in blue) or not require (box surrounded in red) the use of the U2F 579 authenticator.
-If the returning purchaser's U2F authenticator is requested, then the shopping 580 transaction will complete only upon successful use of the U2F.
+Figure 4-3 shows the process flow as a returning purchaser browses to the shopping site and enters their customer ID and password, and as, upon checkout, the risk assessment module makes a decision to either require (box surrounded in blue) or not require (box surrounded in red) use of the U2F authenticator.
+If the returning purchaser's U2F authenticator is requested, then the shopping transaction will complete only upon successful use of the U2F.

-- 581 The process flow of Figure 4-3 is described below. - The returning purchaser uses their laptop (customer device) to shop on the Magento e-commerce platform website. - The returning purchaser authenticates to the Magento e-commerce platform's MariaDB with their customer ID and password. - As the checkout process begins, the risk assessment module makes a risk decision and then either allows the transaction to complete with no further authentication requirements (as shown within the red box) or, in the case of a transaction with increased risk, transmits its risk assessment need to use MFA to the SKCE Plug-In (as shown within the blue box). - 590 The returning purchaser then inserts their FIDO key into their customer device, and their 591 authentication is approved or denied based upon the validity of their security key.
+The process flow of Figure 4-3 is described below.

+- The returning purchaser uses their laptop (customer device) to shop on the Magento e-commerce platform website. - The returning purchaser authenticates to the Magento e-commerce platform's MariaDB with their customer ID and password. - As the checkout process begins, the risk assessment module makes a risk decision and then either allows the transaction to complete with no further authentication requirements (as shown within the red box) or, in the case of a transaction with increased risk, transmits its risk assessment need to use MFA to the SKCE Plug-In (as shown within the blue box). - The returning purchaser then inserts their FIDO key into their customer device, and their authentication is approved or denied based upon the validity of their security key.

-592 Figure 4-3 Cost Threshold Process Flow
+Figure 4-3 Cost Threshold Process Flow

-594 4.4.2 Risk Engine Process Flow
+4.4.2 Risk Engine Process Flow

-595 Figure 4-4 shows the process flow as a returning purchaser browses to the shopping site and enters 596 their customer ID and password, and as, upon checkout, the risk engine makes a decision to either

-597 require (box surrounded in blue) or not require (box surrounded in red) the use of the U2F

-- authenticator.
-If the returning purchaser's U2F authenticator is requested, then the shopping - transaction will complete only upon successful use of the U2F.
+Figure 4-4 shows the process flow as a returning purchaser browses to the shopping site and enters their customer ID and password, and as, upon checkout, the risk engine makes a decision to either require (box surrounded in blue) or not require (box surrounded in red) use of the U2F authenticator.
+If the returning purchaser's U2F authenticator is requested, then the shopping transaction will complete only upon successful use of the U2F.